AperiodicMethods/AperiodicMethods/notebooks/README.md

 Overview of how the method comparisons simulations are done.

-## 2) Spectral Domain Methods

-This section introduces spectral domain methods, evaluating and comparing them on simulated data, and covers Figure 3 of the paper.

-#### 20-SpectralMethods

-Introduction to the spectral domain methods used in this project.

-#### 21-SpectralFitting

-This notebook examines methods that fit aperiodic components to power spectra.

-#### 22-SpecParam

-This notebook examines the spectral parameterization ('specparam') method for parameterizing periodic and aperiodic components from neural power spectra.

-#### 23-IRASA

-This notebook examines the 'irregular resampling auto-spectral analysis' (IRASA) method for decomposing time series.

-#### 24-ExponentComparisons

-This notebook compares methods that can be used to measure the aperiodic exponent, including specparam and IRASA.

-## 3) Time Domain Methods
+## 2) Time Domain Methods

 This section introduces time domain methods, evaluating them on simulated data, and covers Figure 4 of the paper.

-#### 30-TimeDomainMethods
+#### 20-TimeDomainMethods

 Introduction to the time domain methods used in this project.

-#### 31-AutoCorrelation
+#### 21-AutoCorrelation

 This notebook examines auto-correlation measures.

-#### 32-Fluctuations
+#### 22-Fluctuations

 This notebook examines 'fluctuation' analyses, including the Hurst exponent, and detrended fluctuation analysis (DFA).

-#### 33-FractalDimension
+#### 23-FractalDimension

 This notebook examines fractal dimension measures that can be applied to time series.

-#### 34-Complexity
+#### 24-Complexity

 This notebook examines complexity measures that can be applied to time series.

-#### 35-Entropy
+#### 25-Entropy

 This notebook examines information theory / entropy measures.

-#### 36-MultiscaleEntropy
+#### 26-MultiscaleEntropy

 This notebook examines multiscale entropy measures.

+## 3) Spectral Domain Methods

+This section introduces spectral domain methods, evaluating and comparing them on simulated data, and covers Figure 3 of the paper.

+#### 30-SpectralMethods

+Introduction to the spectral domain methods used in this project.

+#### 31-SpectralFitting

+This notebook examines methods that fit aperiodic components to power spectra.

+#### 32-SpecParam

+This notebook examines the spectral parameterization ('specparam') method for parameterizing periodic and aperiodic components from neural power spectra.

+#### 33-IRASA

+This notebook examines the 'irregular resampling auto-spectral analysis' (IRASA) method for decomposing time series.

+#### 34-ExponentComparisons

+This notebook compares methods that can be used to measure the aperiodic exponent, including specparam and IRASA.

 ## 4) Method Comparisons